awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

   + Europe \(Ireland\) Region
   + Europe \(London\) Region
 +  You can have up to 20 proxies for each AWS account ID\.
++  Each proxy can have up to 200 associated Secrets Manager secrets\.
+Thus, each proxy can connect to with up to 200 different user accounts at any given time\.
 +  In an Aurora cluster, all of the connections in the connection pool are handled by the Aurora writer instance\.
 To perform load balancing for read\-intensive workloads, you still use the reader endpoint directly for the Aurora cluster\.
 + You can't use RDS Proxy with Aurora Serverless clusters\.
 +  You can't use RDS Proxy with Aurora multi\-master clusters\.